alissonsleal/deep-search/README.md

 - Double check both implementations, if you search any genre you get different results, for example `Science Fiction` returns 1473 results in js and 25 in go, it's probably a js quirk where `typeof [] === 'object'`.
 - Get memory usage and cpu usage of both implementations.
-- Create a frontend to query both implementations.
+- Create a backend and frontend to query both implementations.
 - Test with fuzzy search.
 - Test with different data.
 - Try a more manual implementation instead of using the language features.